How to Start a Medical Billing Business

 The medical billing industry is expected to increase by 5.7% by the end of 2021.
 Code changes and increasing telehealth services continue to make the billing process more complex, driving more medical providers to outsource their billing.
 Medical billing companies must be focused on keeping systems and skills up to date to stay current with laws and procedures.

-Target customers for a medical billing business are healthcare providers, which include medical practices of any specialty, physicians, dentists, urgent care centers, laboratories, medical testing facilities, hospitals, and nursing homes.
+Target customers for a medical billing company are healthcare providers, which include medical practices of any specialty, physicians, dentists, urgent care centers, laboratories, medical testing facilities, hospitals, and nursing homes.

 Skills, Experience, and Education Useful in Running a Medical Billing Business